adiwg/mdEditor-doc/getting-started/entering-metadata/entering-main-poc.md

 # Entering Points of Contact
 ---

-As your trained eye can now see, 'Points Of Contact' is another array panel containing point of contact objects.
+As your trained eye can now see, 'Points Of Contact' is another array panel containing 'Point of Contact' objects.
 So, let's add our first 'Point Of Contact'.

 {% hint style='working' %}
   Add a 'Point Of Contact'